-To generalize on the terms Inbound RDMA Read Queue Depth (IRD) and the Outbound RDMA Read Queue Depth (ORD) for other RDMA-Capable protocol layers, the following is added to the definition for IRD: "For other RDMA-Capable protocol layers, the term "IRD" may be known by a different name.
+To generalize on the terms Inbound RDMA Read Queue Depth (IRD) and the Outbound RDMA Read Queue Depth (ORD) for other RDMA-Capable protocol layers, the following is added to the definition for IRD: "For some RDMA-Capable Protocol layers, the term "IRD" may be known by a different name.
 For example, for InfiniBand, the equivalent for IRD is the Responder Resources".
-For ORD, the following is added: "For other RDMA-Capable Protocol Layer, the term "ORD" may be known by a different name.
+For ORD, the following is added: "For some RDMA-Capable Protocol Layer, the term "ORD" may be known by a different name.
 For example, for InfiniBand, the equivalent for ORD is the Initiator Depth."